tommasomoretti/nameless-analytics-tables/README.md

 | datalayer                  | JSON            | Current dataLayer value                                                                                    |
 | consent_data               | ARRAY           | Consent data parameters                                                                                    |

-### Users raw changelog and Users raw latest
+### Users raw changelog table
-The Users raw changelog table and the Users raw latest view are the results of the Google Firestore export.
+The Users raw changelog table is the export of the Google Firestore users collection.
+Learn more about [stream Firestore data to BigQuery](https://extensions.dev/extensions/firebase/firestore-bigquery-export).

+The users_raw_latest view is useless and can be safely deleted.

 ### Batch data loader logs